netsec-ethz/scion-tutorials/content/general_scion_configuration/join_infrastructure.md

 - Check the requirements.
 If possible, follow the recommendations.
 - Get in contact with us.
 Send us an email to <scionlab-admins@sympa.ethz.ch> telling us you want to join the infrastructure.
-- Once the node(s) are ready, you will have to grant the SCIONLab admins `ssh` access to the machine via a key.
+- Once the node(s) are ready, you will have to create a user with the name of `scion` and grant the SCIONLab admins `ssh` access to the machine via a key for that `scion` user.
 - The SCIONLab admins will perform some measurements to find the appropriate neighbors to your AS.
 We will notify you of the result.
 - Once the neighboring ASes have been decided, the administrators will install the necessary services of SCION and monitoring.
 This is typically done by us using `Ansible`.
 We deploy the configuration of the node(s) in the AS at the same time.
 - Your AS is now connected inside the infrastructure of SCIONLab.